sbugallo/mastering_python/docs_src/chapters/4_solid_principles/dependency_inversion.rst

 the interface correctly and adapt to changes if necessary.

-In other words, the original ``EventStreamer`` of the first implementation only worked with objects of type Syslog , which was not very flexible.
+In other words, the original ``EventStreamer`` of the first implementation only worked with objects of type Syslog, which was not very flexible.
 Then we realized that it could work with any object that could respond to a .send() message, and identified this method as the interface that it needed to comply with.
 Now, in this version, Syslog is actually extending the abstract base class named ``DataTargetClient``, which defines the ``send()`` method.